 DAVE: But it could be a good thing for the town of Horton.
-At present it's a bit of a ghost town.
-(25) they've left school and got any skills or qualifications, the young people all get out as fast as they can to get jobs in the city, and the only people left are children and those who've retired.
+(11) Once they've left school and got any skills or qualifications, the young people all get out as fast as they can to get jobs in the city, and the only people left are children and those who've retired.

 NATALIE: Right.
 Something else we could investigate would be the potential damage that tourists might cause to the castle site, I mean their environmental impact.
-At present the tourists can just wander round wherever they want, but if numbers increase, there might have to be some (26), like sticking to marked ways.
+At present the tourists can just wander round wherever they want, but (12) like sticking to marked ways.
 And there'd need to be guides and wardens around to make sure these were enforced.